eclab/grains/theory/README.md

 ### SIX-INPUT OPTION

-You can also do a single expression (A) of six real-valued inputs (W, X, Y, Z, C) plus one input (B) which is digital (0 or 1).
+You can also do a single expression (A) of five real-valued inputs (W, X, Y, Z, C) plus one input (B) which is digital (0 or 1).
 Note: if nothing is plugged into B, then it will register a 1.

 ## Configuration